T-Vaishnavi-1/quick_prac/README.md

 # quick_prac
-just for a quick practice
+just for a quick recap